joacortez/fzf-win/README.md

 It offers an easy way to search and open files, directories, and even search file content from any shell.
 Designed with simplicity and efficiency in mind, `fzf-win` transforms the way you navigate files on Windows.

 What sets `fzf-win` apart is its easily customizable commands for actions you perform often.
-It comes preconfigured with commands to open Visual Studio Code, Vim, Windows File Explorer, and more, saving you time and keystrokes.
+It comes pre-configured with commands to open Visual Studio Code, Vim, Windows File Explorer, and more, saving you time and keystrokes.

 So why wait?
 Start exploring `fzf-win` today and discover a better way to navigate your files! 🚀

 ## Installation 📥

 Getting started with `fzf-win` is easy!
-You can either download the latest installer from our [releases page](https://github.com/joacortez/fzf-win/releases) or directly from this [link](https://github.com/joacortez/fzf-win/releases/download/v1.0.0/fzf-win_v1.0.0_x86_Windows.msi) 📦.
+You can either download the latest installer from our [releases page](https://github.com/joacortez/fzf-win/releases) or directly from this [link](https://github.com/joacortez/fzf-win/releases/download/v0.0.2/fzf-win_v0.0.2_x86_Windows.msi) 📦.

 For the DIY enthusiasts out there, you can also clone the repo and use `build.bat` to build the installer yourself.
 No compilation is needed, just add the `src` directory to your path and you're good to go! 🛠️